 Babies need child safety seats to ride safely in the car.
-Your baby should be in a child safety seat facing the rear of the car until he or she reaches the highest weight or height allowed for the car seat.
+Your baby should be in a child safety seat facing the rear of the car until he or she reaches either 2 years of age or the maximum weight or height allowed for the car seat.

 Car beds are for premature, very small, and special-needs infants who need to lie flat.